ConzorKingKong/conazon-checkout/README.md

 To test locally, setup a `.env` file in the root directory with the following variables:

-`DATABASEURL` - Url to postgres database.
-REQUIRED `SECRET` - JWT secret.
-Must match the secret used in the auth service REQUIRED `PORT` - Port to run server on.
+`JWTSECRET` - JWT secret.
+Must match the secret used in the auth service REQUIRED `DATABASEURL` - Url to postgres database.
+REQUIRED `PORT` - Port to run server on.
 Defaults to 8083

 Datbase url should be formatted like this if using `docker-compose up` - 'host=postgres port=5432 user=postgres dbname=conazon sslmode=disable'